 Located in the southern tip of India, Kerala is bordered on one side by the Arabian sea.
 The long coastal line has blessed the land with many exceptional beaches.
 Hence a tour to Kerala will not be complete unless you visit at least one of these beaches.

 The seashores of Kerala have a unique beauty.
 You will hardly find any artificial constructions here.
 This virgin beauty is one of the factors that attract tourists to them.
-Travelers love the visit to the beaches and enjoy the warmth of the sun and incessant gentle breeze.
+Travelers love the visit to the beaches and enjoy the warmth of the sun and the incessant gentle breeze.

 Famous beaches in the state are Kovalam, Varkala, Fort Kochi, and so on.
-Though all of them are blessed with great beauty, there is one lesser-known beach in Alappuzha which stands out from all of them: Marari Beach
+Though all of them are blessed with great beauty, there is one lesser-known beach in Alappuzha that stands out from all of them: Marari Beach

 Though Alappuzha is known for its placid backwaters, it is not so famous for its beaches.
 The quaint fishing village of Mararikulam thus did not attract many tourists to it.
 But the local people knew about the potential of the seashore.
-In recent times, tour agencies started conducting tours to the region and now it is slowly gaining popularity among the travelers.
+In recent times, tour agencies started conducting tours to the region and now it is slowly gaining popularity among travelers.

 Located 11 kilometers from Alappuzha town, Marari beach boasts of beauty like no other in Kerala.
 The long coastline with both small and occasional huge waves lapping on it is a charming sight.
 The silvery sand glistening in the sun gives an exotic look to the area.
 The contrast of the turquoise blue sea and the green vegetation separated by the small expanse of the golden beach is awe-inspiring.
 Anyone visiting the area will be enthralled by this exquisite sight.